sim0n-sys/angularweek2/README.md

-in the Software without restriction, including without limitation the rights to use, copy, modify, merge,publish,distribute, sublicense, and/or sell copies of the Software,and to permit persons to whom the Software is furnished to do so, subject to
+in the Software without restriction, including without limitation the rights to use, copy, modify, merge,publish,distribute, sublicense, and/or sell copies of the Software,and to permit persons to whom the Software is furnished to do so, subject to the following conditions: